harrhx/Project_Chakra/README.md

 - **Graphs and Analytics**: Add graphical visualization to monitor trends in health data.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.
+See the [LICENSE](./LICENSE) file for moe details.